 Perhaps it hadn't been in his original plans, but the arrival of Jacob had been too perfect to ignore, and he wasn't going to waste the opportunity to use such resources when they so arrived.

-When the cops gunned him to the ground, he didn't put up a fight, and he couldn't hear them.
+When the cops gunned him to the ground, he didn't put up a fight.
+Couldn't even hear them.
 He could only see the shapes of their mouths moving, yelling at him as they grabbed his wrists and forced them behind his back to be handcuffed.

 The two officers leading him to the police cruiser held him roughly by either arm, yelling at him above the fray, yet he still could hear nothing.
 It wasn't until her voice—Taylor's hysterical, high-pitched screams—that he was able to register sound again.
 He heard her scream and instinctively craned his neck to find her.
 She was stumbling out of the wrecked car, racing towards him through the snow, covered in blood as tears streaming down her face and crying his name over and over again.